Ingredients/accoutrements bought beforehand:

-- After cooling time has passed, pull corned beef out of pan to carve.
+- After cooling time has passed, pull corned bison out of pan to carve.
 Remember to always carve against the grain.
 Cut into 1/8th – 1/4 inch slices.

 - On a sheet pan, butter one side of each piece of bread.
 Place bread on sheet pan.